Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 -----------

-The Stepper :ref:`Brick <product_overview_bricks>` is equipped with a 32-bit ARM microcontroller and is able to control one
-`Stepper motor <http://en.wikipedia.org/wiki/Stepper_motor>`_
-with a maximum current of **2.5A** and a maximum voltage of **38V** per winding.
+The Stepper :ref:`Brick <product_overview_bricks>` is equipped with a 32-bit ARM microcontroller and is able to control one bipolar `Stepper motor <http://en.wikipedia.org/wiki/Stepper_motor>`_ with a maximum current of **2.5A** and a maximum voltage of **38V** per winding.
 The maximum driving current and the